 There were myriad combinations of music and weather before I stumbled upon this one.
 Blues in the rain, soul in the snow, rock most other times.
 The feeling I get from the music is one of being suspended with the stars, as if anything is possible – your head tingles in the presence of some vague, but powerful beauty.
 The bridge itself is an incredible feat of engineering, an accomplishment of man, but there is something else that creates the rush of blood to head.
 Being on the road in a tin can on wheels – like everybody else in the chain of brakelights – trusting them not to make too serious an error which might result in an horrific death, is wonderfully absurd, and makes you feel as if you’re part of some illuminated cosmic caravan crawling along under the red sky.

-It’s a defiant ritual and who better to give the finger to than our Dr. Tyrell, our maker – the one who so cruelly had us born astride of the grave, as Samuel Beckett described our condition?
+It’s a defiant ritual to our Dr. Tyrell, our maker – the one who so cruelly had us born astride of the grave, as Samuel Beckett wrote.
 We will work together to defy his unreasonable curtailing of our lives.
 We’ll travel across colossal man-made bridges and listen to transcendent music.
 We’ll eat pizza and drink grapefruit juice.
 We’ll comfort one another and we shall share our dreams in the hope of building them together.
 We’ll drive from one side of the country to the other for love, and we shall transcend our pain through the union of our bodies.
 Nothing will die, even when it dissolves into the tarmac, because the caravan will go on.
 Why is immortality so important to us anyway, when we have these attainable glories?